-Towering like a lighthouse over Kathmandu, the Bhimsen Tower or Dharahara is an edifice of architectural importance.
-Situated in Sundhara, it is a nine storey (50.2m) tall tower.
+Towering like a lighthouse over Kathmandu, the Bhimsen Tower or Dharahara was an edifice of architectural importance.
+Situated in Sundhara, it was a nine storey (50.2m) tall tower.
 People used to come from far and wide to climb the 213 steps just to catch glimpses of Kathmandu valley.
 It was built in 1832 AD by the then Prime Minister Bhimsen Thapa.

-The tower has been built in Mughal and European style.
-Inside, spiral staircases lead the way straight to the eight floor balcony.
-A Shiva shrine at the right at the top also gives the tower a religious importance.
+The tower had been built in Mughal and European style.
+Inside, spiral staircases led the way straight to the eight floor balcony.
+A Shiva shrine at the right at the top also used to give the tower a religious importance.

 The original Bhimsen Tower was built in 1824 and was eleven storeys high, two storeys taller than Dharahara.
 The massive earthquake of 1834 caused severe damages to Bhimsen Tower.
 100 years later, in January 15, 1934, another massive earthquake occurred and the structure was completely destroyed.
 Only two storeys remained.
 However, the then prime minister Juddha Shumsher renovated Dharahara to its new form which collapsed in the earthquake of April 25, 2015 with only the remainings of the base standing.